garbled1/Zabbix-Templates/Avocent_PM3000/README.md

 * If you chain PDU's you need to clone the Chained PDU template and update the PDUID macro to 1,2,3 etc..
 * Link both the PDU and chained PDU templates to your device.
 * You need the UCD-SNMP template for cpu/mem/etc
+* The z5 versions are for zabbix 5, and fix a few bugs in the chain template